Srimeenakshi20/Inventory-Monitoring-at-Distribution-Centers/README.md

 - Platform – Cloud

+**Logs metrics during the training process**

+- Metrics are logged during the training process by using the logging module and inserting the codes in script files
+- Logging applied in both hpo.py and train_model.py scripts to log the values

 ## Benchmark

 • Following result from silverbottlep is taken as benchmark result for model training https://github.com/silverbottlep/abid_challenge
 • The author has achieved an overall accuracy score of 56 % (Approx.) which will be considered as benchmark and this experiment will focus to achieve this

+## Hyperparameter Tuning

+**For Hyperparameter Tuning, following three Hyper Parameters are identified**

+   - Learning Rate
+   - Batch Size
+   - Epoch

+- Though the optimizer used in this experiment is Adam , Learning rate is identified as one of the parameter to tune because it can help to change LR from the suggested default.
+Which can act as a good initial momentum for the algorithm

+**Batch Size batch size is considered good paramter for optmizing computation speed and speed of convergence , therefore batch size is selected**

+- Epoch Model need epoch for training and learning , therefore epoch is identified

 ## Model Performance and Result

-Model performance shows a steady decrease in the cross entropy loss and the loss sustains over the training steps.
-Validation loss is also consistent with this obervation
+- Model performance shows a steady decrease in the cross entropy loss and the loss sustains over the training steps.

+- Validation loss is also consistent with this obervation

-However , accuracy of the model is not close to the benchmark and need further experiments on model, data preparation and enperiment setup / paramters
+- However , accuracy of the model is not close to the benchmark and need further experiments on model, data preparation and enperiment setup / paramters

 ![](images/performance.PNG)